In this post:

 The competition for talent is fierce.
 There are 11.55 million job openings in the United States right now—and only around six million unemployed workers to fill them.
 There are also many active and passive candidates who are currently employed, but you’ll need to compete against their current employer in addition to other hiring organizations.

 Job seekers have many choices when it comes to where they want to work, and top talent can be particularly discerning.
-If you want to attract top talent and win them for your team, here are six elements you should focus on to improve your chances.
+If you want to know how to attract top talent and win them for your team, here are six elements you should focus on to improve your chances.

 1. A standout company culture and employer brand